Jophery Brown: Baseball career

-Acting career
+Acting and stuntman career

-Brown's first television role was uncredited as a police officer on a 1964 episode of Arrest and Trial, titled "The Black Flower."
+Brown's first television role was uncredited as a police officer on a 1964 episode of Arrest and Trial titled "The Black Flower", courtesy of his brother Calvin.
 He first worked as a stunt man the next year on episodes of I Spy.
-Brown also played an uncredited role as a reporter on a 1965 I Spy episode, "So Long, Patrick Henry."
+Brown also played an uncredited role as a reporter on the 1965 I Spy episode "So Long, Patrick Henry".

-His next work in Hollywood didn't come until 1973 in Coffy, when Brown played uncredited roles as both a party guest and a stunt man.
-That began a 35-year career during which he acted in 35 films and did stunts in 115.
+His next work in Hollywood did not come until 1973 in Coffy, when Brown played uncredited roles as both a party guest and a stunt man.
+That began a 35-year career during which he acted in 35 films and performed stunts in 115.
 Brown worked in as many as seven movies in a year.

-Recognition came in the form of a World Stunt Award for Best Work with a Vehicle.
-He shared the award with nine others for a car-chase scene in Bad Boys II.
-Brown also was nominated with six others for a Screen Actors Guild Award for Outstanding Performance by a Stunt Ensemble in a Motion Picture in "Wanted".
-That 2008 film was the last in which he worked.
+Perhaps his best-known stunt is doubling for Sandra Bullock in the action film Speed and driving the bus over a freeway "gap"; in fact, he drove up a ramp and went airborne on an intact freeway, wearing a special harness to protect his vertebrae.
 Other career highlights included working as a stunt double for Morgan Freeman in three films: Along Came a Spider (2001), The Sum of All Fears (2002) and Dreamcatcher (2003).
 Brown was the stunt coordinator on seven motion pictures: The Bingo Long Traveling All-Stars & Motor Kings (1975), Scarface (1983), Action Jackson and Miracle at Beekman's Place (1988), Graffiti Bridge (1990), House Party 3 (1994), Sudden Death (1995), Sometimes They Come Back...
 Again (1996) and The Relic (1997).
 He also played the gatekeeper in Jurassic Park.

-His baseball background was helpful for Bingo Long, in which he worked both as stunt coordinator and in the role of All-Stars third baseman Emory "Champ" Chambers.
+His baseball background was helpful for Bingo Long, in which he worked both as stunt coordinator and as All-Stars third baseman Emory "Champ" Chambers; according to his wife Lois, it was one of his favorite films.
 Brown's last acting role was an uncredited part as a chef in Spider-Man (2002).

+Recognition came in the form of a Taurus World Stunt Award for Best Work with a Vehicle, sharing the award with nine others for a car-chase scene in Bad Boys II (2003).
+Brown also was nominated with six others for a Screen Actors Guild Award for Outstanding Performance by a Stunt Ensemble in a Motion Picture in Wanted (2008).
+That was the last film in which he worked.
+In 2010, he was awarded the Taurus Lifetime Achievement Award for his stuntwork.

 Death

-Jophery Brown died on January 11, 2014, at the age of 68 just 11 days short of his 69th birthday from complications related to a cancer treatment.
+Jophery Brown died on January 11, 2014, at the age of 68 from complications related to a cancer treatment.